Technical Steering Group

 Yvette is a former member of ATT Council, a past President of the Association and former Co-Chair of Technical Steering Group.
 Previously in Birmingham specialising in acting for entrepreneurial clients, and particularly those engaged in Research and Development, Yvette now runs her business from her home in Straford-upon-Avon.

-Hayley is a member of ATT Council and is the current Chair of the Business Development Steering Group.
+Hayley is a member of ATT Council and is vice Chair of Business Development Steering Group.
 She is an Employment Tax Manager at KPMG.
 Hayley represents the ATT on HMRC's Employment and Payroll Group.

 Sofia began her career at PwC and from there she consulted at Google and went on to join Citibank before starting up Sofia Thomas Ltd. She has written for Common Vision and Taxation.
 She is passionate about how tax policy affects the public and is a regular participant at the All Parliamentary Group for Responsible Taxation.
 Additionally Sofia is a committee member of Women in Tax.